 Other ADA Requirements

-- Toilet and paper dispensers: The ADA doesn't specify height or distance requirements for toilet paper holders; the must simply be "within reach."
+The ADA doesn't specify height or distance requirements for toilet paper holders; they must simply be "within reach."
 The flush control must be automatic or operable with only one hand, and seats that spring up automatically after use are not allowed.

 Check Your Plans